chvia223/firebase-sandbox/README.md

 * Add a Collection to provide information that corresponds to the separate regions found within the Minecraft server.
 * I wanted to make use of the PyInquirer Library to make the UI/UX more intuitive.
-* Modifiy outputs to make options easier to understand and use.
+* Modify outputs to make options easier to understand and use.